srcvirus/bani-service/README.md

 ____

+(srcvirus: Documentation is a bit outdated.
+This needs to be updated with the new changes.)
 ### How to use it?

 Firstly, make sure you have selenium >= 3.141.0, GeckoDriver and FireFox installed.

-Store your email and password for Facebook login in credentials.txt.
+Export your email and password for Facebook login in EMAIL and PASSWORD environment variables.

-Use `scraper.py` to collect the data.
+Use `main.py` to collect the data.
 ```
-usage: fb-scraper/scraper.py [-h] [--pages PAGES [PAGES ...]] [--groups GROUPS [GROUPS ...]][-d DEPTH]
+usage: fb-scraper/main.py [-h] [--pages PAGES [PAGES ...]] [--groups GROUPS [GROUPS ...]][-d DEPTH]
 Data Collection
 arguments:
   -h, --help            show this help message and exit
   -p, --pages PAGES [PAGES ...]
-                        List the pages you want to scrape
+                        List the pages/profile you want to scrape
                         for recent posts

   -g, --groups GROUPS [GROUPS ...]